albumentations-team/albumentations-ai-blog/posts/2025/02-albumentationsx-pytorch-classification-cats-dogs/index.md

 ### Building Image Classifiers

 This tutorial shows how to combine PyTorch with Albumentations for image augmentation.
-The resulting classifier achieves over 90% accuracy on the validation set through proper data preprocessing, augmentation, and training practices.
+The resulting classifier achieve around 90% accuracy on the validation set through proper data preprocessing, augmentation, and training practices.

 > **ℹ️ Note:** Good image classification results come from both choosing the right model architecture and implementing a data pipeline that can handle real-world variations in your images.
 Albumentations simplifies this process.